Georges Thierry d'Argenlieu: First Indochina War

 After the defeat of Japan, d'Argenlieu arrived in French Indochina on 31 October 1945.
 As High Commissioner of the French Far East Expeditionary Corps, his task was to restore the French colonial administration.
 In 1946, he was promoted to vice-amiral d'escadre, and soon later to admiral.
 As High Commissioner in Indochina, he installed a puppet Autonomous Republic of Cochinchina in violation of the March 6 Ho–Sainteny agreement whilst the Viet Minh leadership was in negotiations in France, effectively beginning the First Indochina War.

-Starting the war, he ordered the French forces in Haiphong on November 23rd 1946 to "Use all the means at your disposal to make yourself complete master of Haiphong", resulting in the Haiphong Massacre, in which about 6,000 Viatnamese civilians were killed.
+Starting the war, he ordered the French forces in Haiphong on November 23, 1946, to "Use all the means at your disposal to make yourself complete master of Haiphong", resulting in the Haiphong Massacre, in which about 6,000 Vietnamese civilians were killed.

 During the war, his actions grew more and more controversial, and in March 1947, he was replaced by Émile Bollaert.
 Back in France, he was made inspector general of the Naval Forces before retiring to a monastery.